-The Guyana Economic Development Trust (GEDT) is an independent, U.S. based philanthropic initiative, unaffiliated with any political party or organization, which incubates and supports projects to expand and enhance enterprises and the workforce in Guyana.
-GEDT’s projects provide access to resources, 21st-Century skills training, and very early-stage capital for startups with ideas.
+The Guyana Economic Development Trust (GEDT) is an independent, U.S. based philanthropic initiative, unaffiliated with any political party or organization, which incubates and supports projects to diversify and expand enterprises and the workforce in Guyana.
+GEDT’s projects provide access to resources, 21st-Century skills training, coaching, and very early-stage capital for startups with breakthrough ideas.

 Today, Guyana is on the verge of an economic revolution that will forever change the country.
 GEDT offers its supporters the opportunity to play a direct role in the economic progression of the nation.